R. L. Shep: Endowments

-R.L.
-Shep's endowments include a triennial symposium on textiles and dress at the Los Angeles County Museum of Art (LACMA), an annual ethnic textiles book award through the Textile Society of America (TSA), and an endowment at the UCLA Fowler Museum of Cultural History.
+R. L. Shep's endowments include a triennial symposium on textiles and dress at the Los Angeles County Museum of Art (LACMA), an annual ethnic textiles book award through the Textile Society of America (TSA), and an endowment at the UCLA Fowler Museum of Cultural History.

 In 1998, Shep founded the Triennial R. L. Shep Symposium of Textiles and Dress at LACMA.
 The first symposium, Dress as Transformation: Creating Experience in Theater and Masquerade, was held in April 1999.
 The second symposium, Miracles & Mischief: Noh and Kyogen Theater in Japan was held in December 2002, the first of the symposiums to be held in association with an exhibit and catalog.
 The third symposium, 17th Century Textiles & Dress, was held on 9 April 2005 in association with the exhibit Images of Fashion from the Court of Louis XIV.
 The fourth symposium, Talking Cloth – New Studies on Indonesian Textiles, was held on 18 October 2008 in association with the exhibit Five Centuries of Indonesian Textiles: Selections from the Mary Hunt Kahlenberg Collection and catalog It gave participants a "rare opportunity to scrutinize remarkable textiles from India and to reevaluate issues relating to the methodology of the field".

-The fifth symposium, Fashioning a Collection: Vision and Viewpoints, was held on 15 January 2011 in association with the exhibit Fashioning Fashion: European Dress in Detail, 1700–1915, with an exhibition catalog by LACMA Senior Curator and Head, Costume and Textiles Department, Sharon S. Takeda, and Kaye Durland Spilker, Curator, Costume and Textiles Department at LACMA."LACMA fashions a new reputation."
-Culture Monster: L.A.Times Online (2 January 2009).
-Accessed April 20, 2011.Takeda, Sharon Sadako, Kaye Durland Spilker.
-Fashioning fashion: European dress in detail, 1700-1915.
-Preface by John Galliano.
-Essay by Kimberly Chrisman-Campbell.
-Contributions by Kimberly Chrisman-Campbell, Clarissa M. Esguerra, and Nicole LaBouff.
-Los Angeles County Museum of Art; Munich & New York: DelMonico Books/Prestel (2010).
+The fifth symposium, Fashioning a Collection: Vision and Viewpoints, was held on 15 January 2011 in association with the exhibit Fashioning Fashion: European Dress in Detail, 1700–1915, with an exhibition catalog by LACMA Senior Curator and Head, Costume and Textiles Department, Sharon S. Takeda, and Kaye Durland Spilker, Curator, Costume and Textiles Department at LACMA.